The 8 Email Marketing mistakes you should avoid to expand your portfolio of industrial customers

 Make sure that you regularly clean and update your database, while wiping all unsubscribed people from your mailing lists.

 That is why using email marketing software or enlisting the services of a professional provider can spare you this type of inconvenience.

 2 – Using a personal email program (like Gmail) for your email campaigns

 However unbelievable it might seem nowadays, there are still many companies who use their messaging system to send out emails to customers and prospects, whether due to a lack of time, skills or financial resources.

-Using email marketing software or enlisting the services of a professional provider specializing in this particular area can save you this type of misfortune.
+Using email marketing software or enlisting the services of a professional provider can save you this type of misfortune.

 3 – Choosing the wrong period